marekzan/veno/README.md

-# Neveno
+# Veno

-**NE**w **VE**rsion **NO**tifier
+**VE**rsion **NO**tifier

-If you need to regularly track and update your 3rd-party artifacts, Neveno might be just what you need.
-With Neveno, you can define artifacts and attach multiple notifiers to them.
-Neveno will notify you whenever new versions of your artifacts are available.
+If you need to regularly track and update your 3rd-party artifacts, Veno might be just what you need.
+With Veno, you can define artifacts and attach multiple notifiers to them.
+Veno will notify you whenever new versions of your artifacts are available.

 ## Description